fyndiq/docker-devpi-archived/README.md

 * `DEVPI_PASSWORD`: Password
 * `DEVPI_INDEX`: Index name (default: `dev`.
 The index where custom packages can be uploaded)

-Most of them will be created via Kubernetes Secrets (shown below).

-## Running locally (docker-compose)

-To test the setup on a local machine run it with [docker-compose](https://docs.docker.com/compose/):

-    docker-compose up

-Note that compared to the Kubernetes setup this will not start nginx.
-The server is running at `http://localhost:3141`.
-User credentials are stored in `docker-compose.yml`.
+The user credentials are stored in a Kubernetes secret.

-## Running on Google Container Engine

-The configuration for Kubernetes is stored in the `devpi-app.yaml` file.

-In addition to the devpi-server the pod will include nginx with HTTP Basic Authentication configured, so that the server is not publicly available.

-### Setup

-First, the HTTP Basic Auth htpasswd file needs to be generated.
+Before creating one, an htpasswd file (for HTTP Basic Auth) needs to be generated:

+    htpasswd -bn testuser testpassword > htpasswd

 Note that due to a [issue with devpi-client](https://bitbucket.org/hpk42/devpi/issues/331/basic-auth-devpi), the http auth and devpi auth credentials need to be the same.

-    htpasswd -bn testuser testpassword > htpasswd

-The Kubernetes Secret can be created with the following command:
+The Kubernetes secret can be created with the following command:

 	kubectl create secret generic devpi \
         --from-literal=root-password=pleasechangeme \